jonnonz1/nz-statute-book/acts/public/2012/legislation-act-2012.md

   (c) reviewing those appointments made to an advertised vacant position within the PCO that are the subject of any complaint by an employee of the PCO.

 ### 75A Secondments from elsewhere in State services for developing senior leadership and management capability
-Sections 74 and 75 do not apply to any secondment arranged under section 49 of the State Sector Act 1988.
+Sections 74 and 75 do not apply to any secondment arranged under section 64 of the Public Service Act 2020.

 ### 76 Protection from liability
 (1) This section applies to the Chief Parliamentary Counsel and every employee of the PCO.